pytorch/rl/docs/source/reference/envs.rst

 will create data buffers based on the environment specs to pass data from one process to another.
 This means that a misspecified spec (input, observation or reward) will cause a breakage at runtime as the data can't be written on the preallocated buffer.
-In general, an environment should be tested using the :obj:`test_fake_tensordict` test function before being used in a :obj:`ParallelEnv`.
+In general, an environment should be tested using the :obj:`check_env_specs` test function before being used in a :obj:`ParallelEnv`.
 This function will raise an assertion error whenever the preallocated buffer and the collected data mismatch.